Celebrating Age Group Athletes Across the Triathlon Community

 Regardless of your age, the take-home message is: Use it or lose it!

 Age Group Team Canada

 The Canadian Age-Group World Championship Teams consist of top performing age-group athletes and para-athletes who earn a spot at a qualification race to represent Canada on the world stage at the International Triathlon Union (ITU) World Championships.
 Team members have the unique opportunity to represent their country, participate in a unique team environment and celebrate their sport within the global multisport community.
 The age-group team is one hundred percent self-funded.

 Para-triathletes compete in age-group competition according to their classification.
 If they are not officially classified through the ITU process, para-triathletes can always race locally in a self-identified “Open Paratriathlon”.

 Athletes wishing to represent Canada at the World Championships must qualify in an identified event.
-A list of 2017 qualification races are listed below:
+A list of 2018 BC Qualification races are listed below:

 Triathlon BC celebrates every athlete, from the international elite athlete in search of Olympic glory to our local grass roots participant crossing the finish line.
 We are reaching out to our community to gather interesting and inspiring stories to share and grow our network.
 Check out some of our athlete features below: